timothyspengler/datahouse_takehome/README.md

 When the server is running, the API is capable of taking in json input that is related to team members and various applications, and helps determine the best fit for the team by producing a score for each applicant.
 Routes, schemas, and additional API overview of the application can be viewed at localhost:8000/docs.

 # Installation
-In the project's home directory, run the following:

 ```
 pip3 install fastapi